 DON’T: Rub your eyes

-Vigorous rubbing of your eyes can negatively impact the healing process for a variety of reasons.
+Vigorous rubbing of your eyes can negatively impact the healing process for a variety of reasons and is therefore one of the things not to do after cataract surgery.
 Rubbing can lead to bacteria entering the eye, for example, which could, in turn, lead to infections.
 Besides this, applying pressure to the eye through extensive rubbing can damage the outer window of the eye known as the cornea, and is bad for the healing process.
 While your eyes might feel slightly uncomfortable in the early stages after cataract surgery, it’s important that you avoid rubbing and touching your eyes so as to allow them to recover as quickly as possible.